nxp-imx/oem-prov-app/Documentation/user_guide.md

 ```
 ### Run automatically at boot time
-You can configure the OEM Provisioning Application to run at boot time by applying a __Yocto layer__.
-This allows the application to automatically run when the device boots, provisioning it with the security assets.
+A typical provisioning scenario may involve executing the __OEM Provisioning Application__ automatically during system boot.
+One recommended approach is to use systemd to manage this behavior by creating a dedicated service file.
+We provide an example Yocto layer that sets up the required systemd service, enabling the application to run at boot and provision the security assets.
+Additionally, this layer configures the ```CONFIG_CONSOLE_MUX``` U-boot configuration variable, which is used by the __SPSDK__ to write the security assets on the partition.
+For detailed guidance, refer to the [SPSDK documentation](https://spsdk.readthedocs.io/en/latest/examples/el2go/imx93/imx93_el2go_provisioning.html).

+#### Steps
 1. __Setup the Yocto layer:__
-* Follow the [Yocto Layer Readme](../meta-oem-prov-app/README.md) to apply the Yocto Layer
+* Follow the [Yocto Layer Readme](./meta-oem-prov-app/README.md) to apply the Yocto Layer
 2. __Prepare Security Assets:__
 * Use SPDK to load the security assets on the partition.
 For detailed steps refer to [SPSDK documentation](https://spsdk.readthedocs.io/en/latest/).
    * Build the i.MX Linux OS BSP after applying the Layer.
 For details refer to i.MX Linux OS BSP documentation.